 Giving that agent up, Divya contacted a number of immigration agents, both from India and Australia, all of whom told her that she had absolutely no options.
 Some had even advised her to find an Australian partner, but she was not about to sell her soul just to stay.
 She knows better and values herself better, but it didn’t fail to still be hurtful and demeaning.

 She came to Australian Immigration Law Services via a recommendation, but her hopes were already beat.
-Karl Konrad, our Managing Director, had given her her first “yes” but she couldn’t believe it.
+Karl Konrad, our Founder, had given her her first “yes” but she couldn’t believe it.
 How could it be, if so many others had declared her visa eligibility a basket case?
 Karl explored exhaustively every visa pathway option and discovered that she would be able to gain her stay through Tasmania’s State Migration Plan (SMP) – Subclass 190.
 He had found a way where all the others had failed.

 Divya has her permanent residency now.
 She waxes poetic about how supportive the AILS team has been and how careful they were with her deadlines.
 That the team did not miss a beat on her visa application.
 I feel proud of the team that has taken care of her.
 I know the team very well and I know the trials they are put through chasing down successful outcomes for their clients.
 She gave me a blow by blow of the day she received the precious news.
 There was a lot of crying, from her, Bhai, her parents and siblings.
 That kind of outpour of emotion – you know how rough it has been, how much it matters.
 This is why the AILS team works so hard.